 3.6.5 Bundle Backends

-Without actual implementation of backends, we cannot run any model.
+Without actual implmentation of backends, we cannot run any models.
 So we provide 3 bundle backends which support dozens of operations.

-This backend is written in C++ and all the computation is done exclusively on a CPU.
+This backend is written in C++ and all the computation is done with CPU only.